dsalin/parser/README.md

 # Meta Parser
-Small Node.js module for getting page Meta info.
+Small Node.js module for getting page Meta info.<br>
-However, other types of page content, such as custom selectors, are also supported.
+Moreover, other types of page content, such as custom selectors, are also supported.
+Please, refer to [Selectors](#selectors) section for more information.

-**UPDATE :** Now you can creat multiple `Parser` objects and manage them separately.

 ## Table of contents